Skip to content

 Audit logging ensures compliance with regulatory requirements and provides forensic capabilities:

-# Audit and monitoring configuration
+# Audit and monitoring configuration:

 audit_config = {